San Juan, Metro Manila: Economy

 Primex Tower, the tallest building in San Juan.

+San Juan has the third-highest per capita GDP of the country at (US$13,260).

 San Juan is predominantly residential, mixed with commercial and manufacturing businesses.

 The Greenhills shopping district is the hub of trade and commerce in San Juan.
 The shopping complex housed shopping malls, the Virra Mall, Shoppesville, Greenhills Theatre Mall, Promenade Mall, the former Greenhills Bowling Alley, and Unimart.

 As of 2022, San Juan had the labor force participation rate of 67%, the most in the Philippines.